 Two to three appointments is the norm to achieve the resolution of a Candida issue.
 The Candida protocol can be complex and many of my clients have found it beneficial to have a their progress formally assessed.

 Because the IBS Clinics approach is to treat the individual as a whole, we typically address blood sugar balance, adrenal fatigue and hormonal balance as part of the process.
 The goal is to get you feeling as well as possible.

-What is Candida?
+What is Candida Albicans?

-Another significant contributor to candida overgrowth is our modern-day overuse of antibiotics.
-Whilst antibiotics are wonder drugs in emergencies, they have the unfortunate effect of destroying the beneficial “good” bacteria in our gut at the same time as eradicating the bacteria that make us ill.
-As we deplete beneficial flora, we create a space in which candida thrives, and it gains more ground.
+Another significant contributor to candida overgrowth is the modern day over-use of antibiotics.
+Antibiotics are wonder drugs in emergencies.
+But they have the unfortunate effect of destroying the “good” bacteria in our gut at the same time as eradicating the bacteria that make us ill.
+As we deplete beneficial flora, we create a space in which candida thrives, and gains more ground.

 Steroids are also a promoter of candida overgrowth.
-People with hay fever and asthma often use steroid sprays or inhalers for their anti-inflammatory effects, but when taken over long periods of time, these drugs have an immuno-suppressant effect.
-When the immune systemI
+People with hay fever and asthma often use steroid sprays or inhalers for their anti-inflammatory effects.
+But when taken over long periods these drugs have an immuno-suppressant effect.
+When surpressed the immune system lets candida overgrow,